thepsychonaut421/ListingFlow/README.md

 ### 3. Configure Environment Variables for Local Development

 Create a file named `.env.local` in the project root and add the following variables.
-These are essential for authentication and connecting to external services.
+These are essential for connecting to external services.
 Use the `.env` file as a template.

 ```env
 # ERPNext Credentials